Cloudschatze/DialPi/README.md

 *Note: PPP authentication is not configured, so you can enter any username/password in your client's dial-up settings - they won't be validated.*

-### Testing Without Phone Lines

-You can test with two modems connected back-to-back:
-- Connect one modem's phone line to another's
-- Dial from vintage computer through first modem
-- Second modem (on DialPi) will answer

 ## Customization

 ### Change Modem Device